balderdashy/sails-docs/reference/blueprint-api/Update.md

 }
 ```

-Clients subscribed to involved child records also receive an additional notification:
+Clients subscribed to involved parent records also receive an additional notification:

 If Pony #47 had an attribute representing the &ldquo;one&rdquo; side of a [one-to-many association](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) -- for instance, a `favoriteFriend`, e.g.: